taiwotman/Smart-Traffic/README.md

-# Using Tensorflow to Predict Traffic Congestion Types.
+# Predicting Short-Term Traffic Flow Congestion On Urban Motorway Networks(DEV).
 Python tensorflow is used to predict the congestion types based on image object recognition

 <p align="center">